malahx/QuickMods/GameData/QuickMods/QuickRevert/README.md

 #### Changelog

+v3.12 - 2017.01.14
+* Fix: Corrected the error with LanguageAPI and unloaded plugins.

 v3.11 - 2016.12.09
 * Fix: Re-added the forgotten PluginData folder,
 * Fix: Corrected length of the GUI text,